 Monetize your newsletter, and you can take it from merely an audience-engagement marketing channel to a revenue-generating part of the business.
 With so many options out there for you to monetize in a way that suits you, your brand, and your audience, there's no need to sacrifice quality or layout to make money.
 Far from prioritizing straight-up money-making, your monetization strategy can complement your more comprehensive email marketing strategy, taking it to new heights by pulling in higher-value customers and introducing new content.

-With premium content, well-integrated advertising and affiliates, and an ongoing sponsorship program, all of which can be managed on Letterhead, you can make your already-successful email newsletter work that bit harder for you.
+With premium content, well-integrated advertising, and an ongoing sponsorship program, you can make your already-successful email newsletter work that bit harder for you.
+Schedule your complimentary consultation today!